 In April 2020 my handicap was 5.1, the lowest handicap I’d ever had.
 I am writing this blog post in May 2021, just over one year on.
-My handicap is +0.7.
+My handicap is +0.7 (Update: It continued to trend down, and reached +2.1 in May 2022).
 Throughout this time frame I have been posting updates on Twitter and Instagram quite regularly.
 As my handicap got lower, more and more people reached out asking questions about what I did to enable this handicap improvement.
 This article lays out the approach I used, the set backs I faced, and lessons I learned.
 I hope it helps.

 One year handicap trend.
 (I can only go back exactly one year, which is why it starts at the end of May rather than April)